mailcow/mailcow-dockerized-docs/docs/post_installation/reverse-proxy/r_p-haproxy.en.md

 !!! warning
     This is an unsupported community contribution.
 Feel free to provide fixes.

-**Important/Fixme**: This example only forwards HTTPS traffic and does not use mailcows built-in ACME client.
+This example redirects all HTTP traffic to HTTPS except for mailcow's built-in ACME client.
+If you do not want to use the built-in ACME client, please modify the configuration yourself.

 ```
 frontend https-in
+  bind :::80 v4v6
   bind :::443 v4v6 ssl crt mailcow.pem

+  acl mailcow_acme path -i -m beg /.well-known/

+  redirect scheme https unless { ssl_fc || mailcow_acme }

   default_backend mailcow

 backend mailcow